iliapopov17/iliapopov17/README.md

  7. Ancient metagenomes analysis examining human dental calculus
  8. Annotation of the immune repertoire derived from the T-cell population in a relatively healthy donor

-### Bioinformatics Institute: Phylogenetics

-This [repository](https://github.com/iliapopov17/BI-Phylogenetics) collects a complete pipeline of simple research in phylogenetics, from working with NCBI (and other databases) to building trees, evaluating them, and getting some worthwhile results.

 ### Blastim: statistics projects

  This [repository](https://github.com/iliapopov17/R-mini-projects) holds study projects completed as part of the «Statistics, R and data analysis» study course by Blastim in 2022: <br>